The Final Conflict (film): Reception

-Omen III: The Final Conflict received mixed to negative reviews from critics.
+The Final Conflict received mixed to negative reviews from critics.
 On review aggregator website Rotten Tomatoes, the film received an approval rating of 29% based on 21 reviews, with an average rating of 4.4/10.

 Roger Ebert gave the film 2 stars out of 4, writing that it became "a growing disappointment, as we realize that the apocalyptic confrontation between the forces of good and evil is being reduced to a bunch of guys with Italian accents running around trying to stab Damien in the back."
-Ebert and Gene Siskel also gave the film "No" ratings on their TV show, finding the movie to be boring and frankly small-scale relative to the material it was trying to present, and concluding they were happy that the OMEN series had come to its stopping point.
+Ebert and Gene Siskel also gave the film "No" ratings on their TV show, finding the movie to be boring and small-scale relative to the material it was trying to present, and concluding they were happy that the OMEN series had come to its stopping point.
 Variety called the film "the funniest one yet" in the Omen series, adding that Neill played his part "with an emotional range of shifting his eyes to the left, then shifting his eyes to the right, a practice no doubt perfected while watching dailies."
 Sheila Benson of the Los Angeles Times praised the film for mostly avoiding "the sort of tacky, splashy deaths" of the first two entries and concluded that Baker "has rounded off the gaudy trilogy with the most surprising qualities possible: intelligence and elegant visual style."
 Gary Arnold of The Washington Post wrote that the film "makes no case for prolonging the saga of 'The Omen' one last groggy round ...
 Moviegoers who expected the concluding chapter of The Omen Trilogy to supply a ringside seat at Armageddon should be prepared for conflict on a far punier scale."

 Larry Kart of the Chicago Tribune gave the film 1.5 stars out of 4, praising Sam Neill's performance as "the only thing" the film had going for it, but criticizing the plot in particular as "barren of suspense.
 For instance, at the beginning of the film, we're told that the world is in an unprecedented state of chaos, which should be the case if the Second Coming is due.
 But never again do we get a hint of external uproar, as the characters toddle about in a London that seems in quite decent shape."
 Richard Combs of The Monthly Film Bulletin wrote that the film "somehow becomes a hell-and-brimstone version of Whitehall farce ...
 Damien just comes across as an ambitious junior executive who overreaches himself."
-John Marrone of Bloody Disgusting said that "[The movie has] some gore and darkness, but nothing compared to the first two – even Jerry Goldsmith’s soundtrack is awkward – a little too “noisy” and overdone."
+John Marrone of Bloody Disgusting said that "[The movie has] some gore and darkness, but nothing compared to the first two – even Jerry Goldsmith's soundtrack is awkward – a little too 'noisy' and overdone."